 1. The Patient Access Partnership on Equity of Access to Quality Healthcare (PACT) was officially launched in 2014 to tackle the issue of health inequalities from the perspective of patients.
 This patient-led network brings together the patients, the medical community, the industry and the European policy-makers to ensure equal access to quality healthcare is a priority of the EU institutions too as Member States alone cannot tackle this problem.
 Besides this, a genuine involvement of all stakeholders engaged with healthcare is vital to find workable solutions to fit real-life needs

-3. For the Commission’s White paper on future scenarios:
+3. Commission’s White paper on future scenarios can be found here.

 - Lilyana Chavdarova, Programme and Policy Coordinator of PACT, firstname.lastname@example.org